Concepts

 Join DB

-Join DB is similar to Scratch DB, but is used for cross-source joins.
+Join DB is similar to Ingest DB, but is used for cross-source joins.
 By default, sq

 uses an embedded SQLite instance for the Join DB.